faultfactory/CarND-MPC-Project/README.md

 double epsi0 = -atan(coeffs[1]);// psi error is psi - the arc tangent of the first derivative of the line function
 ```

-Code comments in main.cpp describe all of the simplification that the zero-value terms bring for the t=1 case.
+Code comments in main.cpp describe all of the simplification that the zero-value terms bring for the t=1 case for latency correction.
 The resulting state is provided below.
 Note that the calculation for epsi1 is simplified by avoiding duplicate calculation and directly referencing psi1.

 ```c++
 double x1 = v0 * dt;